Asalek/Cpp_Module/README.md

 this is the 42 pool Cpp.
 ### roadMap :

+- C++ - Module 00: This Module is designed to help you understand the specifities of the language when compared to C.
 ### CPP00
 * ex00 : Megaphone
 * ex01 : My Awesome PhoneBook
 * ex02 : The Job Of Your Dreams

+- C++ - Module 01: This Module is designed to help you understand the memory allocation, reference, pointers to members and the usage of the switch in CPP.
 ### CPP01
 * ex00 : BraiiiiiiinnnzzzZ
 * ex01 : Moar brainz!